stefonarch/LXQt-Wayland-files/README.md

 ### lxqt-panel

-Working in labwc, sway, hyrpland, kwin_wayland, wayfire, river and most probably with all wroots based compositors.
+Working in labwc, sway, hyrpland, kwin_wayland, wayfire, river, niri and most probably with allcompositors which support wrloots protocols.
 Until LXQt v2.1 comes out compiling is needed using git checkouts or using [AUR](https://aur.archlinux.org/packages/lxqt-panel-git).

 For more details and workarounds see [lxqt-panel](lxqt-panel.md) page and the [Wayland Wiki](https://github.com/lxqt/lxqt/wiki/ConfigWaylandSettings).